Sunscres91/full_ds_project/README.md

 # full_ds_project

-If github doesn't load the files, they could be used directly here: https://nbviewer.jupyter.org/github/Sunscres91/full_ds_project/tree/main/, but all Interactive Widgets would not work.
+If GitHub doesn't load the files, the code could be displayed here: https://nbviewer.jupyter.org/github/Sunscres91/full_ds_project/tree/main/.

+Note: If accessed through the nbviewer - all IPython Widgets would not be active there.